Pre-legislative scrutiny under the Conservative Governments of 2015-24

 A debate on ‘risk-based exclusion of Members of Parliament’ was held on 12 June 2023, in the Commons Chamber.

-In closing the debate, Penny Mordaunt identified issues that would require further consideration by the House of Commons Commission, including what the trigger for the process should be.
+In closing the debate, on 12 June, Penny Mordaunt, the Leader of the House of Commons and a member of the commission, identified issues that would require further consideration by the House of Commons Commission.

-At its meeting on 10 July 2023, the Commission considered potential amendments (PDF) to the original (5 June 2023) proposals and agreed to make further proposals to the House after the summer recess.
+At its meeting on 10 July 2023, the commission considered potential amendments (PDF) and agreed to make further proposals to the House after the summer recess.

 The House of Lords Procedure and Privileges Committee proposed a temporary exclusion scheme and a standing order to give it effect (PDF), in a report published on 12 February 2024.